How-To Guide #0 The All-Electric Home – Make a Plan!

 Through the Mass Save program they had contractors install blown-in cellulose insulation in the exterior walls of the house.
 Because they live in a two-family home, they received 100% incentives from the Mass Save program, so ZERO cost.
 The Mass Save contractor couldn’t address all of the areas needing insulation, but getting the exterior walls done was a large piece.

 When they took on a bigger construction project the following year, they took care of drainage problems in the basement, added spray foam insulation on the basement stone foundation walls, and insulated the critical floor framing connecting the basement walls and exterior walls.
 The contractors also insulated the trickier areas on the third floor under the sloped roof, in the eaves and the attic.
 The goal was to connect all of these insulated areas, so the house is wrapped with a more complete layer of insulation, and the air leaks are blocked.
-This has really helped the house stay warmer in the winter, cooler in the summer and much quieter overall.
+This has really helped the house stay warmer in the winter, cooler in the summer, less drafty, and much quieter overall.

 Planning ahead for electrification of the house, they took a further step and installed solar panels on the roof.
 In the first two years of operation, the solar panels generated more electricity than the owners used every month – partly because they went through all of the efforts to reduce their energy demand.
 This overproduction built up a big credit on their Eversource bill to be used later on as more electric appliances were added.